masari-project/Masari-Marketing/Tutorials/GUI-Wallet/Masari _Engagement_GUI_Wallet.md

 **Choosing a Password**

-AFter writing down your mnemonic seed, you will be prompted to choose a password for your wallet.
+After writing down your mnemonic seed, you will be prompted to choose a password for your wallet.

 ![password](https://raw.githubusercontent.com/JeuTheIdit/Masari-Marketing/master/Tutorials/GUI-Wallet/images/password.jpg)